Parish and Town Councils deal with local issues within their Parish, often raising local concerns with other

 at least one referee.

-Due to the impact of Coronavirus the Parish Council Meeting scheduled for 1st April is cancelled.
+Due to the impact of Coronavirus the Annual Meeting scheduled for 6th May 2020 is postponed

 Please see the Coronavirus leaflet by clicking on the 'Documents' Tag above and going into sub tag 'Reports'